-Here’s my older brother, David kindly mincing the lobster meat for me while I gave him the following instructions
+Here’s my older brother, David, kindly mincing the lobster meat for me in exchange for the recipe

 Using a sharp, large knife, place it directly on the centre of the first tail.
 Using a mallet, tap sternly to split the shell straight through the middle with your other hand.
 Remove the meat and dice.
 Repeat with remaining tails.

 Chop and dice one onion, one green pepper, one stalk of celery and one large ripened tomato (or two tablespoons of canned, diced tomatoes).